Skip to Content

 Pomeranian Potty Training Schedule

-1. Commence Pomeranian toilet training immediately you bring your puppy home.
+1. Commence Pomeranian toilet training immediately after you bring your puppy home.

-2. Dogs respond to odours and they’ll urinate where there is the smell of dog urine.
+2. Dogs respond to odors, and they’ll urinate where there is the smell of dog urine.
 Eliminate the smell associated with mishaps from your home by simply cleaning with white vinegar.

-3. Always take your puppy outside to “potty” after sleeping, eating and during playtime.
+3. Always take your puppy outside to “potty” after sleeping, eating, and playtime.

 4. Crate training or puppy playpen training is an important part of potty training.

-5. Successfully commence crate training by confining your puppy to a small area at night and anytime you’re unable to monitor your puppy.
+5. Successfully commence crate training by confining your puppy to a small area at night, whenever you cannot monitor your puppy.

-6. When puppy urinates or defecates at the “potty” place or uses the puppy pads, lavish lots of praise on puppy and give him a treat instantly.
-These actions tell puppy he has accomplished a wonderful thing.
+6. When a puppy urinates or defecates at the “potty” place or uses the puppy pads, lavish praise and give him a treat instantly.
+These actions tell the puppy he has accomplished a wonderful thing.
 If preferred, you might include a command word while he’s performing his business.

-7. After success at the “potty” spot, puppy may have freedom of the home for a short period of time.
+7. After success at the “potty” spot, the puppy may have freedom of the home for a short period.
 The amount of time is based on his age.

-8. In the event of no results during a “potty break” after 5 minutes, bring puppy inside and place him in his crate for half an hour and then repeat the process.
+8. If there are no results during a “potty break” after 5 minutes, bring the puppy inside, place him in his crate for half an hour, and then repeat the process.

-9. If you catch puppy in the act, yell NO and race puppy to the “potty” place.
-If puppy does “potty” more at the correct place, praise and treat.
-Thoroughly clean up the accident prior to returning puppy to the room.
+9. If you catch a puppy in the act, yell NO and race the puppy to the “potty” place.
+Praise and treat if the puppy does “potty” more at the correct place.
+Thoroughly clean up the accident before returning the puppy to the room.

 10. How long can a dog hold it?
-A young puppy must not be confined to a crate for lengthy periods of time.
-A general time line is to expect a Pomeranian puppy to be able to hold on for absolutely no more hours than the number of months of their age.
+A young puppy must not be confined to a crate for lengthy periods.
+A general timeline is to expect a Pomeranian puppy to be able to hold on for no more hours than the number of months of their age.

-11. Crate training does not involve keeping a young puppy confined to crate for hours.
+11. Crate training does not involve keeping a young puppy confined to a crate for hours.

 Pomeranian Potty Training